 The West End territory is located 0.5 km from the northwest end of the island (Fig. 1), and was established in 1991.
-The territory was initially occupied by 2 adult (1 M, 1 F) eagles, but a second female has assisted in breeding activities since 1992 (Garcelon et al. 1995, Phillips and Garcelon 1996, Sharpe and Garcelon 1999).
-The nest is located on a rock ledge approximately 75 m above the water, and has been used since 1991.
+The territory was initially occupied by 2 adult (1 M, 1 F) eagles, but a second female has assisted in breeding activities since 1992 (Garcelon et al. 1995, Phillips and Garcelon 1996, Sharpe and Garcelon 1999, 2000).
+The nest is located on a rock pinnacle approximately 75 m above the water, and has been used since 1991.
 From 1991-93, the foraging area of the trio covered a linear distance of approximately 4.5 km.
 On the north side of the island the foraging area extended from the western tip of the island approximately 2 km to the east, and on the south side of the island extended 2.5 km to the southeast.

 Figure 1.
 Map of Santa Catalina Island, CA showing the locations of bald eagle territories and points of reference.
-The base map of the island was provided by Dr. William Bushing, Santa Catalina Island Conservancy.

 The Pinnacle Rock territory is located 4.3 km southwest of the city of Avalon, extending from Silver Canyon to approximately 1 km east of the East End Light (Fig. 1).
 It was initially occupied in 1990 by a 5-year old female and a 4-year old male, and this territory has contained active nests each year since 1990.
 From 1991-93, the foraging area of the pair covered a linear distance of 3.5 km extending northwest from Binnacle Rock.
-The pair has remained intact and has used six different nests within this territory from 1990-1998 (Phillips and Garcelon 1996, Sharpe and Garcelon 1999).
+The pair has remained intact and has used six different nests within this territory from 1990-2001 (Phillips and Garcelon 1996, Sharpe and Garcelon 1999, 2000).

 The Twin Rocks territory is located 5 km northwest of the city of Avalon, extending from Torqua Springs to Little Gibraltar.
 This territory was initially occupied in 1984 and contained active nests in 1985, 1987 and 1989.
 The female remained in the territory until January 1995 when she was joined by a 4-year old male.
 The pair exhibited incubation behavior in 1996, but no eggs were found upon entry into the nest (Phillips and Garcelon 1996).
 Two eggs were removed from the nest in 1997, one of which successfully hatched, but the adults did not return to the nest following the egg switch (Sharpe and Garcelon 1998).
 In 1998, the original female was replaced by K-17, a bird released in 1986.
 A chick was fostered into the nest in 1998, but was killed by the female upon her arrival at the nest approximately 8 hours later (Sharpe and Garcelon 1999).
+The pair accepted a single chick fostered into the nest in 1999, but the chick disappeared from the nest after approximately two weeks (Sharpe and Garcelon 2000).
+In 2000 the pair successfully fledged a chick fostered into the nest.